Skip to content Exit mobile menu

 Entry to the Ceremony will be strictly by e-ticket only and your e-ticket will only be valid for the ceremony to which you have been invited.

-Graduands will be asked to show the e-ticket for themselves at the namcard collection desk and at the cathedral, prior to entering the gowning area.
+Graduands will be asked to show the e-ticket for themselves at the namecards collection desk and at the entrance of the Chapel, prior to entering the gowning area.

-Guests will be asked to show their e-ticket at the Cathedral.
+Guests will be asked to show their e-ticket at the Chapel.

 When will I receive my tickets?

-E-tickets will be sent to the email address that you provide a week before the ceremony date, and you will be required to display this at the namecards desk at St Vincent's Centre, Hinsley Room, 5th Floor, Carlisle Place, London SW1P 1NL on the day of your ceremony.
+E-tickets will be sent to the email address that you provide a week before the ceremony date, and you will be required to display this at the namecards desk at the Refectory on the day of your ceremony.

-Please, note that your guests must have their e-tickets on their own mobile devices, as they will access the Cathedral from a different entrance.
+Please, note that your guests must have their e-tickets on their own mobile devices, as they will access the Chapel from a different entrance.

 Entry to the Ceremony will be strictly by e-ticket only, and these will only be valid for the ceremony to which you have been invited.